iree-org/iree/docs/GetStarted/getting_started_windows_vulkan.md

 ### Setting up the Vulkan Loader

 IREE relies on the `VK_KHR_timeline_semaphore` extension.
-The minimal loader version recognizes this extenion is `1.1.124`.
+The minimal loader version supporting this extenion is `1.1.124`.
 So if you see failures regarding timeline semaphore, please also check to make sure the loader is at a proper version.